Q. What is the best natural dewormer for dogs? ANSWER

 Usually, you will have to take a stool sample to your vet, and they will examine it under a microscope to see what type of worms your dog has.
 For heartworms, a blood test is usually required to detect heartworms.
 Some dogs may have a small amount of worms that pose no threat to the dog, since some dogs have different immune levels, and for some dogs, just the slightest infestation could kill them.

 With the different types of dog worms found, it is important to make sure you put your puppy or dog on a deworming program at the start of 2 weeks old.
 Some worms you can not see with the naked eye, and it is important for the puppy or dog’s health to be protected against these parasites that infect their bodies sometimes.

-You can find many different types of dewormers for your puppy and dog, from pet stores to online pet stores and some of the major retailers of pet products.
-Dewormers can come in the form of pills, liquid or injection.
+You can find many different types of natural dewormer for dogs or medicated dog dewormers from pet stores to online pet stores and some of the major retailers of pet products.
+Dewormers can come in the form of pills, soft chews, liquid or injection.
 Make sure you understand how to do it.
 Each company and type of dewormer could have different directions.
 Most vets recommend deworming your puppy at 2, 4, 6, 8 and 12 weeks old.
 Then follow the directions, as some medicines will be monthly, or quarterly, and even semi annually.
 So ask your vet which dewormer is best for you, or follow the directions closely on the dewormer product your purchase.

 ANSWER: The best natural dewormer for dogs is the one that works for your dog.